Sensing-Dev/doc/docs/external/OpenCV/update-opencv.md

 While Sensing-Dev SDK provides OpenCV library, you may want to use the specific version of OpenCV or the one you have already installed beforehand.

-However, this can be little trickly because OpenCV installed without the Sensing-Dev installer script may not be found by your application or tutorial code due to missing environment variables.
+However, this can be little tricky because OpenCV installed without the Sensing-Dev installer script may not be found by your application or tutorial code due to missing environment variables.

 This document provides tips on how to update OpenCV and set environment variable.